 There’s a long list of ways that owners can save money on their small business taxes.
 And if you use an accountant, they will likely be able to find each of them for you.

-If you are doing your own taxes, be sure to keep these six commonly overlooked small business deductibles in mind.
+If you are doing your own taxes, be sure to keep these six commonly overlooked small business tax deductions in mind.

 Before you even start the process of launching your business, you may have to do research to make sure there’s a market fit for your product or service.
 That might require you to travel, purchase goods to test things out, or conduct other forms of research.